How to choose payment methods for your Australian business

 It can be tough to keep up with changing customer preferences, which is why we’ve put together this guide.

-Below, we explore some of the most popular online payment methods in Australia, including card transactions, digital wallets, bank transfers, and buy now, pay later (BNPL).
-We also cover the key questions to ask payment processors so you can choose the best service for your business.
+In this guide, we'll walk you through some of the most popular online payment methods in Australia, including card transactions, digital wallets, bank transfers, and buy now, pay later (BNPL).
+We’ll also cover the key questions to ask payment processors so you can pick the best service for your business.

 What is the most popular payment method in Australia?